undus5/undus/content/posts/archlinux-install-wayland-tiling-workstation.md

 weight      = 1000
 +++

-Build a minimal workstation with essential components, no ricing.
+Build a compact workstation with essential components, no ricing.

 <!--more-->